 When it comes to whole-body Cryotherapy, the patient will stand in a chamber-like device or a small enclosed area.
 In both cases, there will be an opening for the patient’s head to be outside the cold air.

-The standard temperature for this therapy is often between 200 and 300 Fahrenheit.
+The standard temperature for this therapy is often between -166 to -200 degrees Fahrenheit.
 The patient will then endure the cold air for around 2 to 4 minutes, depending on the type of Cryotherapy treatment as well as the purpose of the session.

 Athletes have been known to use Cryotherapy therapy quite often to aid their muscles and boost recovery.
 Sometimes an athlete will have 2 sessions daily, and others will use it daily for around 10 days.
 Then once a month after this period of daily sessions.